arnab-logs/arnab-logs/README.md

 > "Stop waiting to feel ready, stop waiting for the perfect moment - start messy, start scared, and start before you feel qualified."

-I am currently focused on **hands-on projects**, learning how to contribute to **open source**, and exploring anything that piques my curiosity: from technical blogs and KubeCon talks to practical experiments that help me understand systems better.
+I am currently focused on contributing to a **Kubernetes subproject** (i.e. [node-readiness-controller](https://github.com/kubernetes-sigs/node-readiness-controller)), learning about **open source** and exploring anything that piques my curiosity: from technical blogs and KubeCon talks to practical experiments that help me understand systems better.

 I document my learning journey and hands-on experiments in my repositories, making it easier for me (and anyone interested) to follow along.